Ultraman (DC Comics): Post-Zero Hour

 The Crime Syndicate of America (CSA) is revealed to the Justice League by Alexander Luthor, the heroic antimatter counterpart to Lex Luthor.
 The CSA comes from an antimatter universe, each member being the counterpart to a core League member.

 Ultraman is Lieutenant Clark Kent, a human astronaut from the antimatter Earth.
 After his ship imploded into hyperspace, an unknown alien race reconstructed Kent in an attempt to repair the damaged astronaut, which ended up altering him both mentally and physically, giving him "ultrapowers" similar to Superman's superpowers.
 According to Alexander Luthor, the process also twisted Ultraman's mind.
-In contrast to Superman, Ultraman's power relies on his proximity and exposure to a substance called Anti-Kryptonite; the longer and farther he is separated from it, the weaker he becomes.
-This substance has repeatedly been shown to have no apparent effect on Superman, just as Kryptonite has been shown to have no effect on Ultraman.
+In contrast to Superman, Ultraman's power relies on his proximity and exposure to a substance called anti-kryptonite; the longer and farther he is separated from it, the weaker he becomes.
+This substance has no apparent effect on Superman, just as kryptonite has been shown to have no effect on Ultraman.

 Clark is unhappily married to his Crime Syndicate teammate Superwoman, who uses the alias Lois Lane.
 In the early 2000s, the two had a child together, but Superwoman maintains a periodic affair with another member of the Crime Syndicate, Owlman, much to Ultraman's frustration.
-Ultraman fires his eyebeams in between Owlman and Superwoman as a warning when he sees Owlman flirting with Superwoman, although undisclosed photographic blackmail material in Owlman's possession stops Ultraman actually doing anything permanent to him.

 Clark Kent returns to Earth and again leads the Crime Syndicate.
 In an attempt to repair their Earth after the destruction done by the Weaponers of Qward, the Syndicate kidnaps people from all 52 universes.
 Ultraman, Owlman and Superwoman are banished to an alternate dimension by Superman after Superman defeats Ultraman in a fight.

-Ultraman is recruited on a journey to Limbo, along with several other alternate universe Supermen, briefly combining - albeit against his will - with Superman to activate a massive robotic version of themselves to defeat Mandrakk, the dark Monitor, their raw power combining in the robot along with Superman's moral strength and Ultraman's pragmatic ruthlessness.
+Ultraman is recruited on a journey to Limbo, along with several other alternate universe Supermen, briefly working with Superman to defeat Mandrakk, the dark Monitor.
 He is then converted into a vampiric being.
-Ultraman is apparently killed by the united Supermen alongside his new master, Mandrakk.
+Ultraman is apparently killed by the united Supermen alongside Mandrakk.